- SCCM Information

-NOTE: The Windows Auto-Discovery Software (aka .net tool) has been deprecated in favor of Device42’s Windows Discovery Service, allowing all discovery jobs to be created and ran from the main Device42 interface.
-For steps to use the Windws Discovery Service (WDS) please see the Windows Discovery Service documentation.
+NOTE: The Windows Auto-Discovery Software (aka .net tool) has been deprecated in favor of Device42’s Windows Discovery Service (WDS), thus allowing all discovery jobs to be created and run without leaving the main Device42 UI.
+For steps to install & use the WDS, please see the Windows Discovery Service documentation.

 The Auto Discovery Client is an external tool [.NET based] that runs on a Windows machines, either standalone or as a service.
 It auto-discovers detailed information about Windows Servers, Linux / UNIX / *nix Servers, Hyper-V Hypervisor and Virtual Machine Guest inventories, and can also import CI data [API –> API] from Microsoft SCCM Instances.
 See our HowTo on using the Agentless Autodiscovery tool here.

 If you are already using SCCM in your environment or are planning to use it, the Device42 SCCM integration can automatically sync the hardware and software inventory (CI) data to Device42.